Kutty-Angel/kuttyAngelXMusic/README.md

-### Kutty Angel An powerful bot that can play music on telegram group's voice chat with some useful features !!
+### Squirrell An powerful bot that can play music on telegram group's voice chat with some useful features !!

 <h3>Requirements 📝</h3>